-We don’t swing an arm when it’s broken.
-We rest it and protect it for as long as it needs, strengthen it, and then step back in the ring.
+We don’t swing an arm when it’s first broken.
+We rest and protect it, then work to strengthen it, and then step back in the ring.

 I had to take my body to calmer waters inside and out before I could actually “swim.”
 Doing so helped my capacity naturally expand.

 And now I’m swimming….and dancing…once again.